thumulakaru/Unit-3--repo/Readme.md

 4. The journal entries will be displayed separately to each user.
 5. The GUI should have a dark theme.
 6. All the inputting data has to go through validation inorder to stop the user from entering a blank entry.
-7. There should be pop up screens for the user registration.
+7. There should be pop up screens.

 # Criteria B: Design